CallumJShakespeare/MITgcm_2Dabyssal_hills/README.md

 # MITgcm_2Dabyssal_hills
- Pertains to Shakespeare, Arbic and Hogg, JPO "Dissipating and reflecting internal waves"
+ Pertains to Shakespeare, Arbic and Hogg, JPO in rev. "Dissipating and reflecting internal waves" and         Shakespeare, Arbic and Hogg, JAMES in rev. "The impact of abyssal hill roughness on the benthic tide"

  uses MITgcm_c65g